raycmorgan/vroom/README.markdown

 the resources, this can (and usually is) be in its own file.
 See the test/app for a more detailed example with templates and such.

+To boot that:

+    $ node that-file.js

+Note that you need [Node.js](http://tinyclouds.org/node/) installed prior to running the application.